 You know what you’ll likely need, but figuring out what to pack in a hospital bag for baby can be a little less intuitive.
 Here’s the good news: When you’re just starting out in life, you don’t need all that much.
 Here are the essentials you’ll want to add to your baby hospital bag:

 You’ve meticulously gone through the hospital bag checklist for mom and baby—but don’t forget about packing a bag for your partner!
-Since you’ll both likely be spending a night or two (or more; hello c-section) in the maternity ward, gather up some overnight essentials—plus a few things to keep your partner occupied (labor can last for a good long while).
+Since you’ll both likely be spending a night or two (or more; hello c-section) in the maternity ward, have your partner gather up some overnight essentials—plus a few things to keep them occupied (labor can last for a good long while).
 Here’s what to put in a partner’s hospital bag:

-When you’ve gone through the hospital bag checklist and are satisfied you’ve packed what you’ll (all) need, stash your hospital bag in your car or by the front door if you plan on taking a taxi to the hospital—and get ready for baby’s arrival!
+When you’ve gone through the hospital bag checklist and are satisfied you and your partner have packed what everyone will need, stash your hospital bag in your car or by the front door if you plan on taking a taxi to the hospital—and get ready for baby’s arrival!

 Plus, more from The Bump: